What inspires me? If you’d like to find out, please read on. If not, pop the kettle on and have a browse in the shop. We can catch up later!

 Well, that got a bit more deep than I expected!
 I was just going to write about how my family is the biggest thing that inspires me.
 With 3 children, who are not really children any more, a husband, who is definitely still a child! and a beautiful granddaughter who has just started school, there are lots of memories to keep me inspired.
 The little things that inspire me are unicorns, glitter, reading, tea and biscuits, ribbons, digital graphics, notebooks, pens, scrapbook paper and music.

 If you’re not totally bored yet, I’ll briefly introduce myself.
 I am Suz, and I’m a graphic designer.
 Well, that’s how I introduce myself at Craftocholics Anonymous!
 I live in Scotland and have done since I was 9.
 I think I’m accepted as a local now!
 As I said before, I am married with 3 grown up children and a granddaughter.
 My two eldest daughters don’t live at home anymore, so it’s just me with Thing 3 and the Man-child!
 I have quite a lot of health problems at the moment so being able to work at home is really important.
-In the before time I was a playgroup manager and nursery nurse, but I had to stop working 11 years ago to care for my son full time.
-He was diagnosed with autism and hypermoblity so there have certainly been some challenging moments.
+In the before time I was a playgroup manager and nursery nurse, but I had to stop working 11 years ago to care for my youngest full time.
+They were diagnosed with autism and hypermoblity so there have certainly been some challenging moments.
 After giving up work I got quite down and felt isolated so I went back to a hobby of my youth and started making hand made cards.
 I quickly got into using digital resources and then started to design my own, which I started to sell in July 2010.
 I have come a long way since then and have developed my designing skills and built up a ridiculously huge amount of digital graphics!
 So I continue to design as I research my health issues and hopefully get better.
 Talking of inspiration, my granddaughter diagnosed me earlier this year.
 Her diagnosis is that I have pineapple brain!
 And she told me I should see a blueberry doctor so they can make my brain an apple again!
 Kids are so amazing and a constant inspiration and this memory will never stop making me smile and inspiring me to do new things.